Discovering the Joy of Mantrailing: A Guide for Dog Owners

 Dogs live through their noses.
-Their sense of smell is up to 100,000 times more powerful than ours, and while we rely on vision, dogs rely on scent to navigate the world.
+Their sense of smell is up to 100,000 times more powerful than ours!
+While we rely on vision, dogs rely on scent to navigate the world.
 Scent work gives them the chance to use that ability in structured, satisfying ways.

 Dog-scent work is flourishing across the UK, from city parks in Manchester to woodlands in the Highlands.
-Different scent-based disciplines offer varying challenges and benefits — but for many dog owners, mantrailing (commonly called 'trailing') emerges as a top choice for enjoyment, enrichment, and bonding.
+Different scent-based disciplines offer varying challenges and benefits.
+For many dog owners, mantrailing (commonly called 'trailing') emerges as a top choice for enjoyment, enrichment, and bonding.

 Here’s an overview of key types of canine scent work, how they differ, and why mantrailing is often the most rewarding option.